gwaidan/metro-modular/ColonelMIDI/readme.md

 -reversing order of MIDI ports so they are in ascending order from left to right when LED side is to front;

--usage of Kicad v9 rather than the deprecated EAGLE format;
+-done in Kicad v9 rather than EAGLE!;

 -reverse voltage protection Schottky diode across power lines;